HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 ---

-# Visual Time
+# The Visuals

-This process was very interesting and important actually.
-While making my first visual, I found that the numbers in columns weren't actually numeric values amd were discrete values, so making visuals wasn't even possible to begin with.
-I fixed this as well as many other problems that I ran into along the way that will be shown
+This process was very interesting and important, actually.
+While making my first visual, I found that the numbers in columns weren't actually numeric values and were discrete values, so making visuals wasn't even possible to begin with.
+I fixed this, as well as many other problems that I ran into along the way, and they will be shown later on.

-my first wisual was a distribution of skaters' points.
-It was in this step that I got an error and realized my values weren't numeric.
-However once I fixed that, the visual worked!
+My first visual was a **distribution of skaters' points.** It was in this step that I got an error and realized my values weren't numeric.
+However, once I fixed that, the visual worked!

 ![Points Distribution]({{ site.baseurl }}/assets/images/Dist_of_skater_points.png)

 Once I fixed that problem, the distribution worked perfectly.
-This distribution displays that there are a lot of players who get no points all year, and as the amount of points increase, the number of players at that point value decrease.
+This distribution displays that there are a lot of players who get no points all year, and as the amount of points increases, the number of players at that point value decreases.
+We can also see top players like **Kucherov** and **Draisaitl** at the very end with a tiny bar.

 ---

 ### Age vs Points
 ![Age vs Points]({{ site.baseurl }}/assets/images/age_vs_PTS.png)

+I was also interested in how age related to performance.
+I wondered if older players lost some ability as they aged or if their experience made them perform better.
+I plotted age and points and, this was the result.
+It turns out that the oldest and youngest players don't do the best, but it's the players aged in the middle of the pack who get the most points.

 ---

 ### Points by Position
 ![Points by Position]({{ site.baseurl }}/assets/images/PTS_by_position_plot.png)

+I also wanted to find out if certain positions did better than others when it came to getting points.
+Obviously, offensive players are likely to get more goals than defensive players, but a lot of defensemen like **Lane Hutson** get a lot of assists.
+To visualize this, I made box plots for points and each position.
+Through this step, I found that there are the main 5 positions, but there is also a position **"W"** for wing, and **"F"** for forward.
+I was unaware of these positions before I made this plot.
+The plot for W looks very above average, while for F it looks very below average

 ---

 ### Time on Ice vs Points (All Players)
 ![TOI vs Points]({{ site.baseurl }}/assets/images/TOI_vs_Points.png)

+Lastly, for players, I wanted to see if there was a correlation between the time on ice a player gets and the points they have.
+The first challenge I ran into, was the **"time on ice"** stat was listed as some number like **"1641:21,"** and this colon didn't allow for a visual right away.
+I had to solve this by separating this column into two, one called mins and one called sec.
+I then did a little math with that to get a new column that was some amount of minutes like **"1641.34567"** that could be used.
+I did that, then I made the plot seen above.
+However, as seen with the line of points at the bottom of the plot, there were some players that had over 3000 minutes and a very small amount of points.
+How is this possible?
+It turns out that goalies were actually included in my dataset.
+I fixed this, as shown below.

 ---

 ### Time on Ice vs Points (No Goalies)
 ![TOI vs Points No Goalies]({{ site.baseurl }}/assets/images/TOI_vs_Points_no_goalies.png)

+I removed all goalies from the player dataset and made this new plot.
+It looks much better after this change.
+And there is actually a noticeable correlation between time on ice and points, which makes sense because a player who gets more points will likely be played more. **Now onto the goalie visuals!**

 ---

 ### Goalie Save Percentage vs Wins
 ![Save Percentage vs Wins]({{ site.baseurl }}/assets/images/SV_vs_wins.png)

+For goalies, the first thing I wanted to do was analyze or visualize **save percentage** since I know how much this stat is valued for a goalie.
+I plotted save percentage vs wins to see if a goalie's save percentage was correlated to more wins for his team.
+From the graph, we see that while there are some outlier goalies with very low save percentage, a lot of goalies fall between 0.85 and 0.95, and within this range there are goalies with very few wins but also some with a very high amount of wins.
+A correlation is hard to get from this plot.

 ---

 ### Goalie GAA vs Minutes Played
 ![GAA vs Minutes Played]({{ site.baseurl }}/assets/images/GAA_vs_mins_plot.png)

+I also wanted to test **Goals against average (GAA)** and see how time played by a goalie correlated to their GAA.
+Does more time correlate to the goalie being better and having a lower GAA, or does more time leave goalies with more opportunities to be scored on and correlate to a lower GAA?
+This visual shows that many goalies fall around **2.5-3 GAA**, and some goalies have a ton of time while some have very little.
+Again, correlation is hard to get from this plot.
 ---

 ### Save Percentage Histogram
 ![Save Percentage Histogram]({{ site.baseurl }}/assets/images/save_percentage_histogram.png)

+Lastly, I wanted to look at save percentage league-wide.
+I made a histogram for save percentage and the results aren't too surprising unless you have limited knowledge about goalies in hockey.
+A lot of goalies fall between 0.85 and 0.95 save percentage, with some goalies on the lower side and higher side.

+---

+### In conclusion

+I'm glad I made all the visuals I did.
+I found a lot of small errors in my dataset that I was able to fix, like the time with a colon in it, all numbers being discrete values, and goalies being in the player dataset.
+I learned a lot, like the "W" and "F" positions and about how different stats correlate.
+I think I am now in a great position to get into the optimization process next

+Additionally, this post was supposed to be released yesterday, however, some of the problems I ran into caused me to have to research for a long time, and I wasn't able to get all my code as well as this post out on the exact time.
+Nevertheless, I will continue to follow my schedule/structure that I planned at the start of this project.

+---

+### What's next?

+Now I am all set and ready to get into the optimization.
+I have already learned a bunch so far, but I think it is this step that I will learn the most and be able to share a lot of that.
+I'm excited to get that started!